How to have a positive mindset. Stay tuned.

 Need an expensive coach

-Interestingly, I have been getting tons of emails asking what I think about the study of mind-set as the core of leadership development work.
+Interestingly, I receive tons of emails asking what I think about the study of mindset.
+More to the point, the questions ask if this is the core of leadership development work.

 Yes, learning about positive and negative mind-sets is crucial for executive development.

-HOWEVER, the issue, as I see it, is that it is being parroted in the coaching arena as the only way to be a real leader.
-Change your mindset like you change your underwear and all will be good.
+HOWEVER, the mindset issue is that people copy and parrot these words throughout the coaching arena.
+Further, many say it is the foundation of becoming a real leader.
+Change your mindset like you change your underwear, and all will be good.

 Big question is, “What does it take to make deep and lasting change?”